Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 - Uplift over correlation: Focus on incremental visits and sales, not just coincident movement.

-- True trade areas: Derive draw patterns from observed origins, not radius rings.
+- True trade areas: Derive draw patterns from observed customer origins, not arbitrary radius rings.
 Cluster home/work origins to classify primary vs. secondary catchments.

 - Competitive gravity: Apply gravity models (e.g., the Huff model) to estimate share shifts when new stores enter.